 Participant Award Worksheet (PAW) - A detailed payment disbursement report reflecting all the participant's eligible loans that qualify for repayment under the Nurse Corps LRP award.
-Monthly payments received by a participant can only be applied to the loans listed on the PAW.
+Nurse Corps LRP monthly payments can only be applied to the loans listed on the PAW.

 Point of Contact (POC) - An official at a CSF or eligible school of nursing who is the applicant's immediate supervisor or an authorized agent of the human resources department at the service site.
+The site POC must verify (1) the participant's total work hours and (2) work status, every six months during the service obligation.
+The POC must be active and registered in the BHW Customer Service Portal.